 Apple’s Activation Lock feature prevents your Mac from starting up, helping guard your private information in the unfortunate event your Mac is lost or stolen.
-Follow along with our step-by-step tutorial to learn how to make sure the Mac Activation Lock feature is enabled, to disable it if necessary, and to find out if your Mac is compatible with this new security protocol.
+Follow along with our step-by-step tutorial to learn how to make sure the Mac Activation Lock feature is enabled, disable it if necessary, and find out if your Mac is compatible with this new security protocol.

 Say hello to Activation Lock on your Mac

 Activation Lock for Mac makes your computer far less attractive to thieves.